By plane: Runway 34 Restaurant - Zurich (Video / Photo)

 Runway 34, a restaurant built around an Ilyushin 14 aircraft in Zurich

-At first it was aimed at a Douglas DC-3 or a Convair 440 Metropolitan, but both models were far too expensive.
-Through 2002, after many years of searching and with the help of a friend, he arrived precisely in Russia where he found an Ilyushin IL-14.
-The aircraft was built in 1957, at Chkalov Plant - Tashkent, and was delivered to Soviet air forces.
+At first it was a Douglas DC-3 or a Convair 440 Metropolitan, but both models were far too expensive.
+In 2002, after many years of searching and with the help of a friend, he arrived in Russia where he found an Ilyushin IL-14.
+The plane was built in 1957 at the Chkalov Plant - Tashkent, and was delivered to the Soviet Air Force.
 He collected over 9100 flight hours.
-It was withdrawn in 1999 and stored on the Zhukovsky airfield near Moscow.
+He was withdrawn in 1999 and stored at the Zhukovsky airfield near Moscow.